Mykola Pavlovych Dyletsky: Works

 Although several of his compositions survive, Diletsky's fame rests chiefly on his composition treatise, Grammatika musikiyskago peniya (A Grammar of Music[al Singing]), which was the first of its kind in Russia.
 The three surviving versions bear different names, but the content is roughly the same with some important differences.
 The treatise is in two parts.
 The first teaches the rudiments of music theory, "relying heavily on Western terminology and theoretical precepts, especially the hexachord", and the second teaches composition of a cappella concertos, a genre that came to Russia through Ukraine and of which Diletsky was one of the first exponents.
 Diletsky provides a wide variety of examples, both from his own work, including an 8-voice setting of the Divine Liturgy that he composed in Smolensk specifically to illustrate the Grammatika, and from that of contemporary Western composers, particularly the Poles Marcin Mielczewski and Jacek Różycki.
 Apart from the tremendous influence it had on subsequent generations of Russian church composers, the Grammatika is of particular interest for having the first known description of the circle of fifths, one that antedates Western examples by several decades.
+The Grammar is recognized by musicologists as an outstanding music theoretical treatise, which summarized almost a century of practice of part song.